rhahn28/Patent_Blockchain/README.md

 ![image](screenshot4.PNG)

-You're done.
-You now have a tamper-proof, immutable record of transactions on an auditable blockchain!
+You're done!
+You now have a tamper-proof, immutable record of all your patent transactions on an auditable blockchain for all-time.